DS4PS/intro-data-science-TEMPLATE/README.md

 title:              ds4ps   # GitHub account name

 brand:
-    text:           "Intro to Data Science"    # if the above "logo:" image variable  is not set, this text logo is displayed instead
+    text:           "Intro to Data Science"
 ```

 There are options to customize the site with some branding from your home university or program.